devforth/adminforth/adminforth/documentation/docs/tutorial/03-Customization/08-pageInjections.md

  })
 ```

-So you can jsut pass `YYY` option to the plugin to control the order of the injection.
+So you can just pass `YYY` option to the plugin to control the order of the injection.

 ## Custom scripts in head